 It’s different for OKRs.
 Your OKRs are your roadmap towards a desired future.
 As you progress down this path, your OKRs constantly change.
 Hence, OKRs (and their Initiatives) are only relevant for a specific timeframe and a timeframe must be assigned to them.

-Group and User pages in Perdoo
+Team and user pages in Perdoo

 You can look at your goals in Perdoo from different perspectives.